LazyyVenom/Chess/README.md

 # Chess
-Creating a Chess in Python and Py-Game
+Creating a Chess in Python and Py-Game right now later thinking about adding AI to it.